UnigramDev/Unigram/.github/ISSUE_TEMPLATE/PLEASE DO NOT CREATE ISSUES ON GITHUB!!!!!!.md

 ---
 name: PLEASE DO NOT CREATE ISSUES ON GITHUB
-about: Please check the  contribution section in the README for further details
+about: Please check the  "Contributing" section in the README for further details
 title: ''
 labels: ''
 assignees: ''